ytiurin/tetris/README.md

 Check the [index.js](https://github.com/ytiurin/tetris/blob/master/src/index.js) for more advanced code.

+## Progressive Web App

+The [play page](https://ytiurin.github.io/tetris/) is served as a [PWA](https://developers.google.com/web/progressive-web-apps/), so you can play the game offline.

 ## Leaderboard

 I also made a simple microservice to store best scores coming from the [play page](https://ytiurin.github.io/tetris/).
-You can see a list of monthly leaders after every play round.
+You can check the list of monthly leaders evry time you've done a round.

-## Progressive Web App

-The [play page](https://ytiurin.github.io/tetris/) is served as a [PWA](https://developers.google.com/web/progressive-web-apps/), so you can play the game offline.